The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 Massive foundations would need to be built to support a church of this size.
 Laborers dug nearly 30 feet into the earth below the island's waterline.
 They built massive footings from carefully dressed stones to support the weight of the future Cathedral.

-In the early years of the Cathedral’s construction, surprisingly, there was no record of the first master builders to oversee the project for the nearly 87 years of its construction.
+In the early years of construction, surprisingly, there was no record of the first master builders to oversee the project for nearly 87 years.
 Based on the rate and progress of construction in the early years, the masons most likely followed clear plans and directions, suggesting that there was a master builder, but it was just not recorded.

 The cathedral's design incorporated several groundbreaking architectural features, including flying buttresses, a hallmark of Gothic architecture.
 These external supports allowed the walls to be built higher and thinner and the windows larger, filling the cathedral with natural light.
 The flying buttresses also distributed the weight of the massive roof, preventing the walls from bowing outward, a common problem in Cathedral construction with significant height.